LoopGlitch26/Online-Attendance-Tool/README.md

 # Online-attendance-tool

-<updated> Head over to 'chrome_extension' branch for Chrome Extension installation on local system instructions
+<updated> Head over to [chrome_extension](https://github.com/LoopGlitch26/Online-attendance-tool/tree/chrome_extension) branch for Chrome Extension installation on local system instructions

   ## To use the streamlit code: